-- 1. Denial of faith in the fundamentals of the gospel and in the cardinal doctrines of the church or teaching doctrines contrary to the same. - 2.
-Violation of the law of God, such as worship of idols, murder, stealing, profanity, gambling, Sabbathbreaking, and willful and habitual falsehood. - 3.
-Violation of the seventh commandment of the law of God as it relates to the marriage institution, the Christian home, and biblical standards of moral conduct. - 4.
-Such violations as fornication, promiscuity, incest, homosexual practice and other perversions, and the remarriage of a divorced person, except of the "innocent party" in a divorce for adultery or for sexual perversions. - 5.
-Fraud or willful misrepresentation in business. - 6.
-Disorderly conduct which brings reproach upon the cause. - 7.
-Adhering to or taking part in a divisive or disloyal movement or organization.
+1. Denial of faith in the fundamentals of the gospel and in the cardinal doctrines of the church or teaching doctrines contrary to the same.

+2. Violation of the law of God, such as worship of idols, murder, stealing, profanity, gambling, Sabbathbreaking, and willful and habitual falsehood.

+3. Violation of the seventh commandment of the law of God as it relates to the marriage institution, the Christian home, and biblical standards of moral conduct.

+4. Such violations as fornication, promiscuity, incest, homosexual practice and other gross sexual perversions, and the remarriage of a divorced person, except of the "innocent party" in a divorce for adultery or for gross sexual perversions.

+5. Fraud or willful misrepresentation in business.

+6. Disorderly conduct which brings reproach upon the cause.

+7. Adhering to or taking part in a divisive or disloyal movement or organization.
 (See p.
+164.)

-155, "Self-appointed Organizations.") - 8.
-Persistent refusal to recognize properly constituted church authority or to submit to the order and discipline of the church. - 9.
-The use, manufacture, or sale of alcoholic beverages. - 10.
-The use of tobacco. - 11.
-The misuse of, or trafficking in, narcotics or other drugs.
+8. Persistent refusal to recognize properly constituted church authority or to submit to the order and discipline of the church.

+9. The use, manufacture, or sale of alcoholic beverages.

+10. The use, manufacture, or sale of tobacco in any of its forms for human consumption.

+11. The misuse of, or trafficking in, narcotics or other drugs.